First and second quantized digital quantum simulations of bosonic systems: Mappings, reduced density matrices and basic hamiltonians

 For the first quantized mapping, each boson is mapped to an individual site/mode with an index between $0,M-1$, with $N$ registers corresponding to each boson.
 Previous investigations \cite{Abrams1997,Yuan2021,Delgado2021,Rubin2023,Shokrian2023,berry2024,georges2024} have generally focused on binary mappings.
 For expressing the index in binary notation, $\ceil{\log_2(M)}$ qubits are required to encode the information, and the state for a given particle register $\alpha$ is expressed as

-Operators expressed in terms of $| \alpha, l \rangle \langle \alpha ,m |$ can be obtained using Eq. (\ref{eq:compactpauli}) to map with Pauli operators.
+Operators expressed in terms of $| \alpha, l \rangle \langle \alpha ,m |$ can be mapped to Pauli operators using Eq.(\ref{eq:compactpauli}).
 An alternative approach is the unary mapping.
 While this requires $M$ qubits rather than $\ceil{\log_2{M}}$ qubits for each boson, it generally requires fewer gates.

 Note that the U1Q mapping is physically equivalent to an SU(N) hardcore bosonic model restricted to the one-particle-per-flavor sector, with the unused states corresponding to different particle sectors.
 See the supplemental material of \cite{Mikkelsen2025} for a more detailed exposition of how SU(N) hardcore boson/fermion models in the one-particle-per-flavor sector relate to bosons.